 Among the largest Warsaw museums that focus on specific topics are the Geological Museum, where children could see remains of dinosaurs, and the Polish Military Museum, dedicated to wartime.
-The Evolution Museum offers an opportunity to find out more about the most fascinating species living on Earth, and the Station Museum is a place where kids could learn about trains.
+The Evolution Museum offers an opportunity to find out more about the most fascinating species once living on Earth, and the Station Museum is a place where kids could learn about trains.

 Prices: ticket prices are in the range between PLN 5 and 60.
 Copernicus Science Centre, Smart Kids Planet and the Ethnographic Museum offer discounts to those who have the Large Family Card.
 Copernicus also has a certain amount of tickets free of charge for those in difficult financial situations.
 The Ethnographic Museum and the Polish Military Museum can be visited for free every Thursday, and the Geological Museum is always free.

 It’s hard to imagine summer without spending time by the water.
 The fact that the Vistula river is not safe for swimming does not mean this kind of fun isn’t available to Warsavians.
 There are several water parks in the Polish capital and a couple of swim-safe beaches too.